-2 INTRODUCTION
+2. INTRODUCTION

 Stakeholders' need to evaluate firms' impact on society has largely driven firms' increasing disclosures around environment, social, and governance (ESG) metrics.
 However, because those disclosures remain almost entirely voluntary, firms can pick and choose metrics from numerous popular frameworks that best suit their own aims.
 This patchwork of reporting results in incomplete, inaccurate, and unstandardized data that makes it difficult for stakeholders to collectively compare firms and assess their impact.
-To align reporting strategies, standardized metrics, and boost disclosure rates, in 2020, the World Economic Forum (WEF) proposed a framework consisting of, in their assessment, metrics that were already commonly used by firms.
-9 But little data supports this claim as there is no comprehensive evaluation on firms' disclosure rates on these metrics.
+To align reporting strategies, standardized metrics, and boost disclosure rates, in 2020, the World Economic Forum (WEF) proposed a framework consisting of, in their assessment, metrics that were already commonly used by firms.9 But little data supports this claim as there is no comprehensive evaluation on firms' disclosure rates on these metrics.
 Our research has filled this gap.
-We selected public Fortune 300 companies to evaluate their disclosure rates and their ESG outcomes that align with the WEF's metrics (see Appendix 8.2 for a list of the companies).
-We focus on Fortune 300 firms for two reasons.
+We selected 300 of the largest public companies to evaluate their disclosure rates and their ESG outcomes that align with the WEF's metrics (see Appendix 8.2 for a list of the companies).
+We focus on these 300 firms for two reasons.
 First, these high-revenue firms have a substantial impact on our global social and environmental trajectories.
 Second, these firms have more resources to devote to reporting on ESG metrics.
-Below, we discuss these firms' disclosure rates, ESG outcomes, and some of the limitations of the WEF framework.
+Below, we discuss these firms' disclosure rates, ESG outcomes, and some of the limitations of the WEF framework

-3 DATA
+3. DATA

-3.1 Data Collection
+3.1 DATA COLLECTION

-The WEF metrics purposefully sourced and adapted many of its metrics from other reporting frameworks and are aligned with the United Nations Sustainable Development Goals (SDG).
+The WEF purposefully sourced and adapted many of its metrics from other reporting frameworks and are aligned with the United Nations Sustainable Development Goals (SDG).
 By incorporating metrics from well-established frameworks, the WEF could increase its credibility and minimize the burden on companies to use the WEF framework.
 The WEF incorporates metrics from the Global Reporting Initiative (GRI), Task Force on Climate-Related Financial Disclosures (TCFD), Sustainability Accounting Standards Board (SASB), and Embankment Project for Inclusive Capitalism (EPIC).
 The WEF also added a few original metrics and adapted others.
-For example, in the social pillar, WEF begins with GRI 405-1b (iii) 10 that seeks information on employee diversity characteristic and suggests reporting on "other indicators of diversity where relevant
+For example, in the social pillar, WEF begins with GRI 405-1b (iii) that seeks information on employee diversity characteristic and suggests reporting on "other indicators of diversity where relevant (such as minority or vulnerable groups)."
+GRI does not, however, specify which minority or vulnerable groups to include.
+The WEF included this metric and modified it to specify reporting on "ethnicity."